 Grading System: Pass/Fail

-Students must be a minimum of 15 years of age by the orientation and move-in date.
-For full Summer College admission requirements, view the Admissions Overview and Eligibility page.
+Students must be of rising high school sophomore, junior, or senior status – or a 2020 high school graduate.
+For full Summer College admission requirements, view the Admissions Overview and Eligibility page

 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
-Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
-Free time will vary as each program is unique, as is the subsequent workload.
+Students are expected to attend all synchronous classes every day, arrive on time, and meet all academic obligations.

-When class is over, and on weekends, students can look forward to various Summer College trips and activities.
-Check out our Campus Activities page for more information!
+When class is over, and on weekends, students can look forward to various Summer College virtual activities to meet and connect with other students across the world.
+Check out our Virtual Events and Activities page for more information!

 The final end event will be a mock trial prepared by the students.
 Parents are encouraged to attend.
 More details coming soon.